 KTM Shuttle Tebrau

-Much to everyone’s disbelief, I’d never ventured to JB prior to this research trip.
-I was sceptical at first, but just one trip has opened my eyes to a whole new world.
+Introduced in July 2015, KTM’s Shuttle Tebrau ferries up to 320 passengers between Woodlands and JB in 5 minutes flat.
 Here’s the lowdown so you can start flocking across the border with your friends and family too.
 Seriously, it’s too easy not to.